kssrikar4/COBRApy-GUI/README.md

     ```
 4.  **Run the Streamlit application:**
     ```bash
-    streamlit run COBRApy_GUI.py
+    streamlit run COBRApy-GUI.py
     ```

 This will open the application in your web browser.

 ### How to Use

-Once the `COBRApy_GUI` Streamlit application is running in your web browser, you can interact with it as follows:
+Once the `COBRApy-GUI` Streamlit application is running in your web browser, you can interact with it as follows:

   * **Navigation:** Use the **sidebar** on the left to switch between different functionalities like Model Management, Flux Analysis, Genetic Manipulations, etc.
   * **Loading Models:** In the "Model Management" section, you can either **upload your own SBML, JSON, or MATLAB model file**, or select from **pre-loaded common COBRApy models** (e.g., E. coli core) for quick exploration.